 How we chose our recommendations

-We also looked at other reviews to see which limescale removers performed well across the board.
+We also looked at consumer reviews on Amazon, Lakeland and Wilko and expert review sites, such as Which, to see which limescale removers performed well across the board.

 Why you should trust us